Nikhil-Kumaran/e2e-ui-testing/README.md

 ```

 - **Non-Headless mode**
 This runs the test cases in the foreground.
 The runInBand flag, runs the test in series.
-So that you can view the execution one test case at a time.
+So that you can view the execution of one test case at a time.
 This is optional though.

 ```sh
 export HEADLESS=false